kodecocodes/SKTUtils/README.md

 If the node has moved during the delay, either through another `SKAction`, physics, or the app changing the node's `position` property, then the effect will start in the wrong place.

+### Let's get SKTEffects included in Sprite Kit!

+If you think custom timing functions are an important feature to have built into Sprite Kit, then go to [bugreport.apple.com](http://bugreport.apple.com]) and [duplicate this feature request](https://openradar.appspot.com/radar?id=5910148803461120).
+The more they receive, the better!

 ## The demo app

 The **Examples/Effects** folder contains a little demo project that shows how to do animations with more interesting timing functions.
 This app uses physics to move the balls and detect collisions.